mgienow/100DOC/log.md

 **Today's progress:** figuring out how to deploy web apps from github onto netlify.  pretty cool stuff!

 link to the work: http://quality-controller-lizard-28567.netlify.com/index.html

+##Day 34 2/7/2017
+**Today's progress:** Earlier: worked on FCC object oriented programming module.
+Later: at Betamore Academy for github smackdown, i mean, learning to finally branch clone and merge like a champ.

+link to the work: https://github.com/mgienow/